Holidays

 To stand out from that noise, restaurants need to get creative with how they package and promote their holiday gift programs.
 This is easier said than done, but restaurants can turn merch into a powerful holiday revenue stream with the right mix of creative marketing tactics.

 For example, New York City restaurant Bubby’s curates holiday bundles and promotes them with beautiful photographs on Instagram.
-Each bundle includes a variety of merchandise like cookbooks, mugs, t-shirts and its beloved sour cream pancake mix.
+Each bundle includes a variety of merchandise like cookbooks, mugs, t-shirts and its beloved sour cream pancake mix (below).
 Creating bundles and baskets makes gifting easier for customers, and it encourages them to spend more because they're purchasing multiple products — similar to a combo meal or a prix fixe menu.

 5. Host a New Year’s Eve Party and Sell Event Tickets

-New Year’s Eve parties are a tradition that’s been celebrated for thousands of years.
-While some may celebrate in their homes with family, others will join large groups of strangers in city squares, link up with friends and coworkers in neighborhood bars or cozy up in restaurant booths with a bottle of Veuve Cliquot.
-Especially after last year, when in-person celebrations were largely canceled, restaurants have a great opportunity to host events for these partygoers.
 As restaurants consider all the ways to maximize profits this holiday season, hosting a New Year’s Eve bash should be high on their list.
 If you’re new to hosting New Year’s Eve parties, here are three types of events to consider:

 New Year’s Eve reservations.
 Restaurants can open the books to limited-seating reservations, then promote the event with emails that make it easy to book a table.
 These evenings might consist of a prix-fixe dinner and a complimentary glass of champagne.
 Additionally, restaurants can sell tickets that act as a reservation for upfront revenue.